ovs-vsctl(8) Open vSwitch Manual ovs-vsctl(8)

 Reset the configuration into a clean state.
 It deconfigures

-OpenFlow controllers, OVSDB servers, and SSL, and deletes port
+OpenFlow controllers, OVSDB servers, and SSL/TLS, and deletes

-This command also removes all other-config keys from all data‐
+tion.
+This command also removes all other-config keys from all

-is present in a Bridge record.
-Other networking configuration
+if it is present in a Bridge record.
+Other networking configu‐

 Bridge Commands